 Multiple commenters indicated the Project should consider or apply the State Water Board's July 2018 Framework for the Sacramento/Delta Update to the Bay-Delta Plan (Framework).
-As stated in the Authority's Water Rights Application to the State Water Board:

-In October 2017, State Water Board staff issued its Scientific Basis Report in support of updates to the Bay-Delta Plan which included an unimpaired flow approach.
-Specifically, the Scientific Basis Report recommends that unimpaired flows be used to dedicate a portion of the watershed inflow to protect instream fish and wildlife.
-State Water Board staff then prepared and released its ...
-(Framework).
-The Framework identifies a proposed (Delta) inflow level of 45(%)-65% of unimpaired (Sacramento River watershed) flow, with a starting point of 55%.
-(Sites Project Authority 2022b).
+In October 2017, the State Water Board issued its Scientific Basis Report in support of updates to the Bay-Delta Plan, described above.
+The Scientific Basis Report recommends that unimpaired flows be used to dedicate a portion of the watershed inflow to protect instream fish and wildlife.
+The State Water Board subsequently prepared and released its Framework, which identifies a proposed inflow level of 45-65% of unimpaired flow, with a starting point of 55% (Sites Project Authority 2022b).

-The State Water Board's Framework provides initial estimates of water supply costs, and the estimates presented are annual averages for the entire Sacramento/Delta region.
+The Framework provides initial estimates of water supply costs, and the estimates presented are annual averages for the entire Sacramento/Delta region.
 However, there is not enough information provided to disaggregate the estimated water supply cost to evaluate the potential change to water available for Sites Reservoir at its proposed points of diversion on the Sacramento River, Funks Creek, and Stone Corral Creek, nor is there enough information to evaluate the water supply cost during the Project's proposed diversion season.
 The Framework also does not provide or describe operational objectives or compliance locations for how the regulations would be met.
-As such, it is unclear exactly how the system would be operated to meet these objectives and how and when they could specifically affect the Project's ability to divert (e.g., changes in operations to Lake Oroville and Shasta Lake have not been described).
-Without additional information (e.g., SacWAM results) to calculate water availability, the benefit of evaluating impacts of such changes on the Project is questionable.
-On January 6, 2023, the Authority submitted information to supplement its water right application to the State Water Board.
-This included use of the Alternative 4 CALSIM II model of the Reinitiation of Consultation (ROC) on the Coordinated Long-Term Operation (LTO) of the Central Valley Project and State Water Project (ROC on LTO) to estimate water availability under a 55% unimpaired flow requirement as proposed in potential updates to the Bay-Delta Plan.
-This analysis showed a reasonable likelihood of water available to the Project during the proposed diversion season of September 1 through June 14.
+As such, it is unclear exactly how the system would be operated to meet these objectives and how and when they could specifically affect the Project's ability to divert (e.g., changes in operations to Lake Oroville and Shasta Lake have not been described.)
+Without additional information (e.g., SacWAM results) to calculate water availability, it is not possible for the Authority or Reclamation to evaluate the impacts of such changes to the Project.
+Although regulatory conditions in CALSIM II can be modified to analyze future conditions, the granularity of supply and demands in CALSIM II limits the utility of the model to evaluate the regulatory conditions proposed for the Bay-Delta Plan update (Sites Project Authority 2022b).